 We can replace and upgrade old and damaged faceplates.
 Standard white plastic, decorative plastic, metal, stainless steel and decor wood styles are available so you can match your sockets with your interior decoration.

 Adding Power to your outdoor areas with outdoor sockets allows you to use lawnmowers, power tools and portable outdoor lighting without extension leads running from inside the house (which are inconvenient, quickly pulled out and a trip hazard).
-RCD sockets are the best option for outdoors; these prevent electrocution if you ever cut through a cable while mowing the lawn or trimming a hedge.
+RCD sockets are the best option outdoors.
+Preventing electrocution if you ever cut through a cable while mowing the lawn or trimming a hedge.

 TM Hughes Electricians are lighting experts with many years of experience in lighting installation, upgrades and repair.

-We fit all types of lighting, including general lighting, accent lighting, task lighting, outdoor lighting and security lighting.
+We fit all types of lighting, including general, accent, task, outdoor, and security lighting.